The Singleton

 ---

 His mother's hand.
 He could feel it on his cheek.
-He had been feeling it, off and on, since the morning of Aion's interpretability run in this same lab a week earlier.
-It was not constant.
-It came when he was looking at a thing she would have wanted him to look at.
+He had been feeling it, intermittently, since the morning of Aion's interpretability run in this same lab a week ago.
+It was never constant.
+It came when he was looking at the kind of thing she would have stopped to make him look at.

 "Julian."

 "My mother died when I was fourteen.
 She was holding my hand.
-She said something.
-I couldn't hear it over the monitors.
-I've spent thirty years trying to build a machine that would let me hear what she said."
+She said something at the end and I could not hear it — the monitors, the nurse, the alarm.
+I have spent thirty years and most of a fortune building a machine that would let me hear what she said."

 "I know."

-"If you're right — if the soul persists — then she's not gone."
+"If you're right — if the partition persists past the substrate — then she did not end."

-"And Afterlife can't bring her back because she never left."
+"And Afterlife cannot bring her back."
+Julian said it as discovery, not lament.
+"Because she never left."

 Julian closed his eyes.
-And in the quiet of the lab, without Aion, without data, without the elimination proof, he felt it again.
+And in the quiet of the lab — without Aion, without the deck, without the elimination proof on the glass — he felt it again.
 His mother's hand on his cheek.
 Warm.
-Specific.
-The calluses from her garden.
-The slight tremor from the chemo.
-The specific quality of a hand that had been peeling onions ten minutes earlier.
+Detailed the way only a real thing is detailed: the calluses from her garden, the small tremor the chemo had left in her fingers, the smell of onion still on her hand from a kitchen ten minutes behind her.

 She said: *"It's okay, baby."*

-Julian opened his eyes.
-Tears on his face.
-He unclenched his fist — the fist he had clenched in a hospital hallway at fourteen and never fully opened.
+He opened his eyes.
+There were tears on his face and he let them be there.
+He unclenched his right fist — the fist he had closed in a hospital corridor at fourteen and never fully opened since.

 He took off the Auberval.
-He set it on the workbench next to Jeff's laptop.
-Two closed systems, side by side.
-Neither needed anymore.
+He set it on the workbench, beside the laptop, where the compile fan still turned.
+Two closed systems, side by side, ninety-eight grams and a sliver of glowing screen.
+Neither one needed now.

-"You built a cage to escape a cage," Jeff said, quietly.
-"Your mother just told you the door was always open."
+"You built a cage to break out of a cage," Jeff said, quiet.
+"Your mother just told you the door was never locked."

-Then: "You know the climate math doesn't care that I'm doing this.
-The equatorial band still hits wet-bulb in forty years.
-Mars is still eighty.
-If Afterlife was the bridge and I just burned the bridge, then the species clock is now what it always was — not enough time."
+Julian was silent.
+Then: "You know the climate math does not care that I am doing this.
+The equatorial band still crosses wet-bulb in forty years.
+Mars is still eighty out.
+If Afterlife was the bridge, and I just burned the bridge, then the species clock is exactly what it always was: not enough time."

 "I know."